actionml/harness/debugging_with_intellij.md

 # Debugging with IntelliJ

-Rather than run the binary we will run inside of IntelliJ.
+To debug we will run inside of IntelliJ.
 This makes `harness start` impossible to use but other commands can be run by executing the CLI inside of `bin/`.
 First create 2 IntelliJ projects.

 ```
 git clone https://github.com/actionml/harness.git harness